 Community Growers: Food Equity

-The Covid-19 pandemic exacerbated the food inequality issues experienced by many in low-to-moderate income neighborhoods.
+The COVID-19 pandemic exacerbated the food inequality issues experienced by many in low-to-moderate income neighborhoods.
 Because of this, the City of Chicago Department of Business Affairs and Consumer Protection (BACP) has created the Community Growers Program.
 The City of Chicago seeks to reduce barriers for urban agriculture by increasing land access to growers through City-owned vacant land on the City’s land sale platform, ChiBlockBuilder.
 BACP is excited to announce the Urban Agriculture Land Access Program.
 The purpose of this Urban Agriculture Land Access Program is to support land access for projects led by experienced growers, that show a commitment to growing edible produce for community and long-term stewardship of the land.
-Selected applicants will be notified in June 2024, and the land transfer process will begin in early 2025.
+Selected applicants were notified in July 2024, and the land transfer process will begin in early 2025.
 Successful applicants will have sufficient financial and staff resources to begin growing operations in Fall 2024.
 Visit Urban Agriculture Land Access Program to see the land parcels available.

 Community GrowersHow to Participate: